openhab/openhab-js/README.md

 4. Tar it up by running `npm pack` from your library's folder.
 5. Install it by running `npm install <name>-<version>.tgz` from the `automation/js` folder.
 6. After you've installed it with `npm`, you can continue development of the library inside `node_modules`.

+It is also possible to upload your library to [npm](https://npmjs.com) to share it with other users.

 If you want to get some advanced information, you can read [this blog post](https://bugfender.com/blog/how-to-create-an-npm-package/) or just google it.